 As an advanced student of the Law of Attraction, particularly the work of Abraham-Hicks (no relation), having certain beliefs gave me the answers to many questions that one asks herself when faced with a crossroad.
 It calmed my anger, it gave me hope, and it protected me from an array of, “What if’s.”

 I knew well-being was possible and I knew that no one had the power to make it better for me as it was fully my journey and the choices I made would deliver the consequences that would lead me to happiness.

 - Life is full of contrast…on purpose.

 There will always be contrast because that is how we grow and expand.
 As an example, I love eating a meal more when I allow myself to get hungry.
 If there was no contrast and I snacked all day, the sweet joy of sitting down to a big dinner would be lost.
 Contrast is our teacher.
 Bless the shitty contrast otherwise life would be boring.
 Horribly simple.
 Grey.
 The mastery comes in making peace with each bump in the road and trusting that it’s there for our benefit.
-Basically put, things are not happening to you, but rather for you.
+Basically put, things are not happening to us, but rather for us.
 I really like who I am today and I became this person not as much from what was handed to me, but more from what I struggled to achieve.
 My friends and I love to sarcastically say, “Oh boy, yet another goddamn opportunity for spiritual growth.”